Call now for a FREE Consultation

 • Don’t drive with loud music playing from your car stereo speakers because this can be a huge distraction.
 Turn the volume down to the level of background music.

 • Never use your morning drive to work as an opportunity for doing your makeup or eating your breakfast on the go.
-You should be focused on the road at all times with both hand on the steering wheel.
+You should be focused on the road at all times with both hands on the steering wheel.

 • Avoid being distracted by any arguments or excitable conversations with passengers because this could cause you to lose focus.
 While this can be difficult, especially if you have children, it’s very important.